openwdl/wdl/versions/development/SPEC.md

 }
 ```

 As the runtime section consists of key/value pairs, it is the user's responsibility to ensure they provide the correct coercible type for the backend they are targeting.
-Expressions are explicitly forbidden disallowed within the `runtime.json`, hence no input will be coerced to an expression.
+Expressions are disallowed within the `runtime.json`, hence no input will be coerced to an expression.
 See the section on [Type Coercion](#type-coercion) for more details.

 ### Resolution Order